 The surf command creates a 3D shaded surface from the z components in the matrix “zz”.
 This is when you have to relate xx, yy, and zz together.
 The format of the actual command line will be: surf(xx, yy,zz)

 3. A New Window Will Appear Showing Your 3D Plot

 4. Customize It According To Your Liking

-On the top of the window where the new plot has appeared, you will see a toolbar which contains a wide range of options that you can use to manipulate your 3D plot.
+On the top of the window where the new plot has appeared, you will see a toolbar that contains a wide range of options that you can use to manipulate your 3D plot.
 If you need more help with this then seek our assistance.
 We will assign you an adept MATLAB expert to help you with this

 5. You Can Also Smooth The Color Map Of The Entire Graph Surface

 You can do this by using the command line shading inter.